 This quick beetroot hummus recipe is my new go-to appetizer.
-It has a refreshing flavor of hummus and beets, and is delicious as a dip or healthy spread for an appetizer or on sandwiches.
+If Barbie made hummus, this would absolutely be it!
+It has a refreshing flavor of hummus and beets, and is delicious as a dip or healthy spread for an appetizer or on Barbie-themed sandwiches.

 Ever since I discovered this beetroot hummus recipe, it has been my favorite appetizer.
 I’m making it A-L-L the time.
 It always disappears minutes after I serve it!
-I highly recommend you make a double batch if you’re feeding more than 6 people.
+I highly recommend making a double batch if you’re feeding more than 6 people.

 How to cook fresh beetroot?

 You need to use cooked beets for this recipe.
-To speed the process, instead of cooking them yourself, you can buy cooked beets that are vacuum-packed.
+To save time, you can buy vacuum-packed cooked beets in the grocery store if you don’t feel like cooking them yourself.
 They are found it in the refrigerated aisle in grocery stores.

-Tahini has become very popular lately, so it can be found in large supermarkets.
-If you still can’t find it, you can just leave it out.
-It gives a wonderful taste to the hummus, but more than flavor, it makes the texture much more silky and smooth, which is the main reason why I love using it in hummus.
-If your hummus is dry without it, You can thin it out with water.
-I know that some people who are allergic to sesame use nut butter (such as sunflower seed butter or peanut butter) as a substitute, but I recommend adding a little at a time, to make sure you like the flavor.
+If your hummus is too thick or appears dry without the tahini, try thinning it out with water.
+Some people who are allergic to sesame use nut butter (such as sunflower seed butter or peanut butter) as a substitute, but I recommend adding a little at a time, to make sure you like the flavor.

 Can you freeze hummus?